NIVANorge/teotil2_reporting/README.md

-# teotil2_reporting
+# TEOTIL2 reporting

- Generate annual reports for TEOTIL2
+Code to generate annual reports from TEOTIL2 data.